 TV: FS1 | Radio: Motor Racing Network (MRN) and Sirius XM Ch.
 90

 Driver: Bayley Currey (Driftwood, Texas) | Crew Chief: Mike Hillman Jr.

 Follow the Team: Twitter: @NieceMotorsport | Instagram: @NieceMotorsports | Facebook: /NieceMotorsports | Web: www.niecemotorsports.com

 Honoring a Hero: Team owner Al Niece, a United States Marine Corps veteran, selected a fallen military member to appear on the passenger side of each truck at Charlotte Motor Speedway.
-Sergeant Lee Jarvis from the US Marine Corps will ride alongside Hocevar’s No. 42 Silverado Friday night as we pay tribute to the ones who paid the ultimate price for freedom.
-Jarvis was a member of the US Marine Corps for two years, spending 320 days in Vietnam before his death on September 7, 1967.
+2ndLieutenant Morrell Crary from the US Marine Corps will ride alongside Currey’s No. 41 Silverado Friday night as we pay tribute to the ones who paid the ultimate price for freedom.
+Crary, a soon-to-be professional baseball player for the Atlanta Braves, served in the US Marine Corps in Vietnam for 24 days before his death on November 1, 1967.

-On the Truck: Hocevar’s No. 42 Worldwide Express Chevrolet Silverado will race with support from the WWEX group of brands, which comprises Worldwide Express, Unishippers and GlobalTranz, and offers full-service logistics expertise to more than 115,000 customers across the country.
+On the Truck: Currey’s No. 41 Unishippers Chevrolet Silverado will race with support from the WWEX group of brands, which comprises Worldwide Express, Unishippers and GlobalTranz, and offers full-service logistics expertise to more than 115,000 customers across the country.

 About Niece Motorsports: